femboyfin/dbdideas/survivor_perks.md

 - Decreased range to **24 meters** *(was 36)*
   - Should prevent "false positive" activations.
 Against the majority of killers you aren't going to be interested in hiding until the killer has come within less than 32 meters regardless, pre-running from outside terror radius is minimally beneficial and you'd have to be doing full 360s more than once per second to identify the killer's direction before they come within the standard terror radius distance of 32m anyways.
-- Reduced Detection angle **15 degrees** *(was 45)*
+- Reduced detection angle **15 degrees** *(was 45)*
-  - Should allow for more precisely identifying the killer's location
+  - Should enable more precisely identifying the killer's location
 - Reduced cooldown to **30/20/10 seconds** *(was 60/45/30)*
   - Enables more active identification of the killer's location, paired with the reduced detection angle, this creates legitimate potential for it to be used in addition to visual and heartbeat check-spots in chase.

 ## [Prove Thyself](<https://deadbydaylight.wiki.gg/wiki/Prove_Thyself>)

-- Now applies repair bonus to yourself in addition to others
+- Now applies repair bonus to yourself and nearby survivors *(was only nearby survivors)*
   - This is what a lot of players assume it does at first glance, and this brings it closer in strength to its previous state while still being slightly weaker.
 Notably, because the cooperative repair speed penalty is -15% per player, the gen would still be done inefficiently.